awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/burn-in-output-captions.md

 ## How to Specify Multiple Languages<a name="multilang-burn-in-output-captions"></a>

-You can only burn\-in only one language of captions\.
+You can burn\-in only one language of captions\.